Aratako/MioCodec/README.md

 - Codec architecture and implementation are based on [kanade-tokenizer](https://github.com/frothywater/kanade-tokenizer).
 - Original vocoder weights and codebase are based on [AliasingFreeNeuralAudioSynthesis](https://github.com/sizigi/AliasingFreeNeuralAudioSynthesis).
-- Decoder design for the 24kHz version is inspired by [XCodec2](https://github.com/zhenye234/X-Codec-2.0).
+- Decoder design for the 24kHz and 44.1kHz-v2 versions is inspired by [XCodec2](https://github.com/zhenye234/X-Codec-2.0).

 ## License